 Thirteen New Crime-Related Laws Becoming Effective in 2013

-- Victim Restitution: AB 1371 prohibits a defendant from satisfying an order to pay direct restitution to a victim, a restitution fine or both, through time spend in custody at the statutory rate of $30 per day.
+Victim Restitution: AB 1371 prohibits a defendant from satisfying an order to pay direct restitution to a victim, a restitution fine or both, through time spent in custody at the statutory rate of $30 per day.

 Electronic Tracking of Vehicles: AB 2055 establishes procedures for the issuance of a search warrant authorizing electronic tracking of a vehicle.
 This new law comes at the heels of recent U.S. Supreme Court decisions allowing electronic trackers on cars operated or owned by suspected drug dealers.